© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Crugiau Round Barrows is a scheduled monument protected by Cadw under reference CM201.
 View the official record →

-Crugiau Round Barrows is a Neolithic or Bronze Age funerary monument located in Carmarthenshire, Wales.
+Crugiau Round Barrows is a round cairn located in Carmarthenshire, Wales, dating to the Bronze Age and serving a funerary function within prehistoric ritual landscapes.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM201.

 Crugiau Round Barrows dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Crugiau Round Barrows is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM201.